olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 }
 ```

-[00:35] When I click play, the data I requested will be returned to me as JSON.
-Notice that the shape of the query matches the shape of the response exactly.
-All of the fields are the same.
+[00:35] When I click play, the data I requested will be returned to me as **JSON**. _Notice that the shape of the query matches the shape of the response exactly.
+All of the fields are the same._

 ## Output